Road–rail vehicle: Unimog road–railer

-The Unimog road-railer is used for maintenance and shunting tasks.
-It can pull up to 1000t and operate a snow cutter.
+The Unimog road–railer is used for maintenance and shunting tasks.
+It can pull up to 1000 t and operate a snow cutter.
 Unimog can drive on standard gauge, as well as various international broad gauges, with its own wheels.
 The mechanical engine power of the Unimog is 160 kW and it achieves a speed of 90 km/h on roads and 50 km/h on rails.
 It needs a leveled area 5 m long for a rail/road changeover.